JayBrown/Trash-Tools/README.md

 * `list-protected -v 2>/dev/null | sort -n -t ';' -r -k2 | awk -F":" '{print substr($0, index($0,$2))}' | sort` (sort protected files, most recent first, filenames only & sorted by name)
 * `list-protected <file>` (list protection status of a single non-directory file)
 * `list-protected <directory>` (list protection status of a single directory file or volume, and of all its contents)

+Note: on volumes without an index or without support for indexing, `list-protected` will use `find -xattrname` instead of `mdfind`, i.e. searching a path with a lot of files could take a long time.

 ### `trashes`
 Move files to the relevant Trash, including iCloud Trash.
 On volumes without `.Trash` or `.Trashes`, the underlying requisite `trash` CLI will automatically create the necessary Trash directory; if those volumes do not support the macOS Trash system, you will need to use the `unlink` command instead.
 Files without write access will be handled by macOS Finder; writable files will be deleted by the `trash` CLI, which uses the regular system API.